Updated July 18th 2023

 Tips!
 To balance the herbaceous profile of Chianti, try to season meat with dried herbs (oregano, thyme and rosemary).

 Chicken is also a good pairing with Chianti.
-Choose a heavier chicken dish, preferably parmesan chicken.
+Choose a heavier chicken dish, like parmesan chicken.
 The breaded, cheesy chicken will pair well with the savory notes of Chianti.
 Try it and you will not be disappointed!

 Are you looking for a red wine to your cheese platter?
 Are you a fan of hard cheeses like Parmigiano-Reggiano, Grana padano and Pecorino?
 Then Chianti Classico is a great choice for you.
 The salty and savory flavors of this type of cheese match the herbaceous yet fruity profile of Chianti.
 Even softer cheeses like Burrata and Mozzarella can pair well with this wine.